MarcoBellizzi/Tirocinio/docs/_build/html/_sources/examples/shortest-path-asp-java.rst.txt

 The :code:`ASPMapper` registers the classes created before in order to manage the input and output objects.

-Two string and a list of :code:`Edge` representing facts, rules and constraints of the ASP program are added to an :code:`ASPInputProgram`, and the :code:`InputProgram` is added to the :code:`Handler`.
+Two string and a list of :code:`Edge` representing facts, rules and constraints of the ASP program are added to an :code:`ASPInputProgram`, and the :code:`ASPInputProgram` is added to the :code:`Handler`.

 Finally the solver is invoked, and the output is retrieved.